Xirui-Huang/CP3407-Project/UserTest.md

 - Ensure all image files are correctly uploaded and accessible on the server

 - Use browser developer tools to debug missing resources

+## User Test Case 2: UI Form Complexity Test
+### Test Objective:
+Ensure that the user registration or profile form is clean and concise

+### Test Steps:

+1. Open the registration page

+2. Observe the number of form fields and check for unnecessary ones

+3. Attempt to fill in the form

+### Expected Result:
+The form should only include essential fields like name, phone, email, and password

+### Actual Result: ✔ Pass

+### Remarks:
+Non-essential fields like nickname and address were removed.
+The form is now simplified.

+## User Test Case 3: UI Input Validity Control Test
+### Test Objective:
+Ensure form fields are restricted to valid, meaningful inputs

+### Test Steps:

+1. Enter invalid or nonsensical data (e.g., "123" or "ABC") into fields like gender or goals

+2. Submit the form

+3. Expected Result: Input should be restricted using dropdowns or radio buttons to enforce proper format

+### Actual Result: ❌ Fail

+### Issue Analysis:
+Fields are implemented as free text inputs, allowing incorrect data submission

+### Suggested Solution:

+- Replace free text fields with <select> or radio options
+- Implement backend validation for accepted values (e.g., gender should be Male/Female/Other)